The County's Secondhand Personal Property law requires a dealer in secondhand personal property to

 Who is exempt from licensing?

-Radios and other audio equipment; televisions and other video equipment; photographic, optical and computer equipment; typewriters, calculators and other electronic or electrical home or office appliances, machines or equipment; firearms; bicycles; jewelry; furs, leather goods; watches; paintings; fine or historic china, crystal, glass or porcelain; objets d'art; power tools; carpets and rugs; musical instruments; and any item serialized, marked for identification purposes, or engraved.
+Personal property includes: Radios and other audio equipment; televisions and other video equipment; photographic, optical and computer equipment; typewriters, calculators and other electronic or electrical home or office appliances, machines or equipment; firearms; bicycles; jewelry; furs, leather goods; watches; paintings; fine or historic china, crystal, glass or porcelain; objets d'art; power tools; carpets and rugs; musical instruments; and any item serialized, marked for identification purposes, or engraved.
 Chapter 44A of the Executive Regulations was amended in September 2016 to provide a financial limit to its reporting requirements.
 Thereafter, certain items under $75 are not included in the definition of "secondhand personal property."
 For a full listing of what is and is not included in the law, please see COMCOR 44A.03.01.01(d)(-(e).

 The Office of Consumer Protection licenses secondhand personal property dealers.
 Submit your application here:

 Mail the completed application and check or money order (cash is not accepted) payable to "Montgomery County, Maryland" in the amount of $50.00 to Office of Consumer Protection, Licensing & Registration Unit, 100 Maryland Avenue, Suite 330, Rockville, MD 20850.

-Licenses are valid for one year and expire on July 30th.
+Licenses are valid for one year and expire on July 30th of every year.
 Any person who fails to obtain the license is subject to a $500.00 Civil Citation and an Order for Abatement.
 Failure to comply with the Order is subject to contempt proceedings.